The Master (Doctor Who): Other appearances

 The Companion Chronicles release, Mastermind explores how the Master survived his apparent demise in the 1996 television movie and regained access to his TARDIS, with Beevers playing The Master.

 For the Lost Stories range, Big Finish adapted the cancelled season 23 television story The Hollows of Time.
 The Master was set to appear in the original television script, disguised as a character called Professor Stream.
 However, licensing restrictions prevented Big Finish from using the Master so the true identity of Professor Stream (played by David Garfield) was left ambiguous.

 In May 2018, it was announced that the fifth series of The Diary of River Song would feature the title character, River Song, encountering four incarnations of the Master.
 As well as Beevers and Jacobi returning, this release saw Eric Roberts and Michelle Gomez make their Big Finish debuts as their incarnations of the Master.

 As part of the Time Lord Victorious multi-platform storyline, a pair of Short Trips stories introduced the Roger Delgado and Anthony Ainley incarnations of the Master to Big Finish – Master Thief by Fio Trethewey and Lesser Evils by Simon Guerrier were released in October 2020 with Jon Culshaw serving as narrator and voicing both incarnations of the Master.

 Chris Finney plays a character named Keith Potter in the story The End of the Line from the audio anthology The Sixth Doctor: The Last Adventure, later revealed to be an avatar under the control of the Master.

 James Dreyfus portrays an early incarnation of the Master opposite David Bradley as the First Doctor in Doctor Who: The First Doctor Adventures.
 Dreyfus also appears in the Second Doctor audio The Home Guard, the Fourth Doctor audio Solo and the Seventh Doctor audio The Psychic Circus.

 The Master, played again by Geoffrey Beevers, makes a cameo appearance in series 10 of the Doctor Who spin-off Jago & Litefoot, and later featured as the main villain for the eleventh series.

 Dark Gallifrey

 Premiering in April 2024, Big Finish's Dark Gallifrey series follows various Time Lord villains from the Doctor Who universe on missions to discover the fabled Dark Gallifrey, a corrupted version of the Time Lord home-world lost in the multiverse.
-Each three-part series in the range is centered around a different character and its second, third and fourth series star Derek Jacobi, Michelle Gomez and Eric Roberts respectively as their incarnations of The Master.
+Each three-part series in the range is centered around a different character and its second, third, fourth and sixth series star Derek Jacobi, Michelle Gomez, Eric Roberts and Geoffrey Beevers respectively as their incarnations of The Master.